The Flask, Empty

 "Luck is the only thing getting me by."
 Ean sighed and turned to the glasses pouring himself some whiskey and drunk it down sitting at a plush stool wondering what tomorrow would bring him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TitanPandoraWrite a Review